Kitura/kitura.dev/en/resources/tutorials.md

 ### [Building for Linux on a Mac](/{{ page.lang }}/starter/leveragedocker.html)

-Learn how to build your application code for Linux whilst working on a Mac.
+Learn how to build your Kitura application in a Linux container on macOS.

 ### [Building within Xcode](/{{ page.lang }}/starter/xcode.html)

-Learn how to set up Xcode to develop iOS applications and Kitura.
+Learn how to build Kitura applications inside Xcode.

 ---